009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

-**To get a complete overview about the business problem it is necessary to understand how the speech recognition process itself works.**
+**To get a complete overview about the business problem it was necessary for us to understand how the speech recognition process itself works.**

 1. **Configure Microphone**: It is advisable to specify the microphone during the program to avoid any glitches.
 2. **Set Chunk Size:** This basically involved specifying how many bytes of data we want to read at once.
 Typically, this value is specified in powers of 2 such as 1024 or 2048